Geronimo: Biography

-Early life

 Geronimo was born to the Bedonkohe band of the Apache near Turkey Creek, a tributary of the Gila River in the modern-day state of New Mexico, then part of Mexico, though the Apache disputed Mexico's claim.
 His grandfather, Mahko, had been chief of the Bedonkohe Apache.
 He had three brothers and four sisters.

 His parents raised him according to Apache traditions.
 After the death of his father, his mother took him to live with the Tchihende, and he grew up with them.
 Geronimo married a woman named Alope, from the Nedni-Chiricahua band of Apache, when he was 17; they had three children.
 She was the first of nine wives.

 Massacre at Janos

-On March 5, 1851, a company of 400 Mexican soldiers from Sonora led by Colonel José María Carrasco attacked Geronimo's camp outside Janos (Kas-Ki-Yeh in Apache) while the men were in town trading.
-Carrasco claimed he had followed the Apaches to Janos, Chihuahua, after they had conducted a raid in Sonora, taken livestock and other plunder and badly defeated Mexican militia.
+On March 5, 1851, a company of 400 Mexican soldiers from Sonora led by Colonel José María Carrasco attacked Geronimo's camp outside Janos, Chihuahua (Kas-Ki-Yeh in Apache) while the men were in town trading.
+Carrasco claimed he had followed the Apaches to Janos, after they had conducted a raid in Sonora, taken livestock and other plunder, and badly defeated the Mexican militia.
 Among those killed in Carrasco's attack were Geronimo's wife, children and mother.
 The loss of his family led Geronimo to hate all Mexicans for the rest of his life; he and his followers would frequently attack and kill any group of Mexicans that they encountered.
 Throughout Geronimo's adult life his antipathy toward, suspicion of, and dislike for Mexicans was demonstrably greater than for Americans.

 Recalling that at the time his band was at peace with the Mexicans, Geronimo remembered the incident as follows:Late one afternoon when returning from town we were met by a few women and children who told us that Mexican troops from some other town had attacked our camp, killed all the warriors of the guard, captured all our ponies, secured our arms, destroyed our supplies, and killed many of our women and children.
 Quickly we separated, concealing ourselves as best we could until nightfall, when we assembled at our appointed place of rendezvous – a thicket by the river.
 Silently we stole in one by one, sentinels were placed, and when all were counted, I found that my aged mother, my young wife, and my three small children were among the slain.